From the wild Scottish coast to Cornwall’s sandy coves and beaches, the British coastline is spectacular whatever the season.

 Stretching approximately 11,073 miles in length, the UK’s stunning coastline consists of fascinating rocky outcrops, sandy beaches and hidden coves – making it a beach lover’s paradise and ideal for a family holiday.

 From coastal walks to quaint fishing villages and traditional seaside piers, the UK coastline has something for everyone.
-If you’re a keen walker, Britain’s coast paths are a delight to explore and a great opportunity to spot coastal wildflowers and wildlife.
+If you’re a keen walker, Britain’s coast paths are a delight to explore and a great opportunity to spot coastal wildflowers and wildlife given the right time of year.

 Why not plan your next UK holiday and head to the coast for a break filled with fresh sea air with our guide to the best coastal cottages, hotels and campsites to to stay.